odoo/documentation/content/applications/finance/fiscal_localizations/germany.rst

 hosting, paperless companies, etc.).

 .. important::
-   Odoo gives you **the means to be compliant with GoBD**.
+   Odoo is certified **GoBD-compliant**.

 What do you need to know about GoBD when relying on accounting software?
 ------------------------------------------------------------------------

 .. note::
-   If you can, the best way to understand GoBD is to Read the `Official GoBD text
+   If you can, the best way to understand GoBD is to read the `official GoBD text
    <https://ao.bundesfinanzministerium.de/ao/2021/Anhaenge/BMF-Schreiben-und-gleichlautende-Laendererlasse/Anhang-64/anhang-64.html>`_.
    It is a bit long but quite readable for non-experts.
 But in short, here is what to expect: